stephenyu/stephenyu/README.md

 - 🔭 I’m currently working as a software Engineer at [Canva](https://www.canva.com/) in Sydney, Australia.
 - 🌱 I’m currently learning about [Rust](https://www.rust-lang.org/) and [Recoil](https://github.com/facebookexperimental/Recoil).
-- 💬 Talk to me about [Google Lighthouse](https://github.com/GoogleChrome/lighthouse) and all things about auditing web performance.
+- 💬 Talk to me about [Google Lighthouse](https://github.com/GoogleChrome/lighthouse) and all things related to auditing web performance.

 <!--
 **stephenyu/stephenyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.